MARIADB(1) MariaDB Database System MARIADB(1)

 --max-join-size options:

-If the mysql client loses its connection to the server while
+If the mariadb client loses its connection to the server while

 sending a statement, it immediately and automatically tries to